Action of 2 January 1783: Background

 Captain Thomas Graves was in command of HMS Magicienne and was part of the British blockade off Cap-François, Saint-Domingue by the Royal Naval Jamaica station.

 Off Cap-François into the open sea, a French convoy was sighted by HMS Endymion.
 At 0630 the Endymion made a signal that the convoy was French.
 The French convoy had sailed from Cap-François on 27 December 1782 carrying goods and money to Chesapeake Bay.
 A ship of the convoy had strayed and steered toward the British ship.
 At 0900 the Endymion came up with her and captured what turned out to be the Celerity, a rich prize valued at 20,000 Francs.
 Meanwhile, the Magicienne came up to assist in shifting the prisoners and goods.
 At 0930 Endymion signalled Magicienne to chase to the northeast.
-Kergariou-Locmaria decided to steer toward the British in order to draw them away from the convoy and signalled the convoy to continue on its course.
+Théobald René de Kergariou-Locmaria decided to steer toward the British in order to draw them away from the convoy and signalled the convoy to continue on its course.

 Action

 Graves then set about clearing his ship for action.
 Shortly after, the three leewardmost of the French vessels bore away and followed the French convoy.
 The French warships raised their colours and prepared to give battle.

 At 1230 the Magicienne closed up with the smaller ship, the French sloop Railleur of 14 guns, and a short action took place.
 After having fired two broadsides into the sloop, the French frigate Sibylle dropped back to assist the struggling Railleur, and Magicienne moved away.
 Sibylle was rated at 600 tons and mounted twenty-six 12-pounders and six 6-pounders.
 She had been coppered and was a fast-sailing frigate.
-She had a crew of 271 men under the Comte de Kergariou-Locmaria.
+She had a crew of 271 men under Kergariou.
 Magicienne sailed on and soon got on the port quarter of the Sybille.
 The guns were practically muzzle to muzzle as men hurled shot by the hand and frequently at each other through the port holes with half pikes and gun rammers to distract each other from firing.

 At 1415 the Magicienne had nearly silenced the Sybille’s fire and the British began to hope and expect that the French would soon surrender.
 Then, a French shot brought down Magicienne’s mizzen and fore-topmast.
 The wreck fell clear of the Sybille and she fell astern.
 Just after Magicienne’s masts fell, a broadside from the British ship cleared Sybille’s forecastle and killed eleven men.
 Kergariou was struck down on the quarterdeck and his men thought he was dead for some time but he was only wounded.
 Lieutenant de vaisseau Charles Gabriel Morel d'Escures, the second in command, continued the action.

 About 1420 the Magicienne’s fore and main masts went overboard.
 Sybille now made off as Endymion and Emerald were seen to approach.
 Magicienne was unable to do anything except fire every available gun into her stern.
 The action had lasted for an hour and forty-five minutes.